qiime2/docs/source/tutorials/moving-pictures.rst

 After computing diversity metrics, we can begin to explore the microbial composition of the samples in the context of the sample metadata.
 This information is present in the `sample metadata`_ file that was downloaded earlier.

-We'll first test for associations between discrete metadata categories and alpha diversity data.
+We'll first test for associations between categorical metadata columns and alpha diversity data.
 We'll do that here for the Faith Phylogenetic Diversity (a measure of community richness) and evenness metrics.

 .. command-block::